 With a language as vast as English, you’ll find out that sometimes there isn’t a word for a certain thing or concept in Spanish.

 Because of this, I highly recommend learning how to describe words without relying on direct translation into Spanish.

 Rather than giving students the Spanish word, try to describe it as best you can using other English words—unless they’re really struggling to understand what you’re talking about.

 17. Direct Translation from Spanish Can Lead to English Mistakes

-I’m quite sure that every language learner is guilty of directly translating from their language into the foreign language that they’re trying to speak, and who can blame them?
-Most of the time it’s understandable.
-Most of the time.
+Every language learner is guilty of directly translating from their language into the foreign language that they’re trying to speak.

 So, if someone says, “I have 15 years,” you can repeat back, with emphasis on the correct phrasing, “oh, you’re 15 years old?
 That is very cool!”

 18. Spanish Speakers Often Confuse “Do” and “Make”